AccessCyberlearning 2.0 Synthesis and Design Workshop Overview

 - What specific actions can digital learning researchers, funding agencies, educators, and other stakeholders take to systematically address issues with respect to disabilities?

-To address these questions, project staff will engage an interdisciplinary team in an online community of practice and a 2.5-day synthesis and design workshop to
+To address these questions, project staff engaged an interdisciplinary team in an online community of practice and a 2.5-day synthesis and design workshop to

 - synthesize and integrate existing research related to the accessibility of digital learning to students with a variety of disabilities;